GitHubbubble/gitPro/README.md

 ![commit 1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit1.png)

-But merge will creat a new merge commit on `master` which you don't want to commit.
+But merge will create a new merge commit on `master` which you don't want to commit.
 ![commit 3 conflict](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit3conflict.png)

 You want to keep the commits on the `cs100` branch without merge, then you can use git rebase: